 How much is the membership fee?

 Membership fees are paid monthly and most of your care in our office will be covered without additional co-pays or deductibles.
-We are offering a discounted founding member rate through November 1st, 2020.

 Please call our membership coordinator, Terry Scalora at (203) 445-9060 for details and to enroll in our practice.